Hat Terminology

 Baseball Cap

-A popular style commonly donned by baseball players that has a form-fitting cap.
-It is typically fashioned from cloth or a combination of cloth and mesh, featuring a prominently sized brim in the foreground.
+A popular style that has a form-fitting cap.
+It is typically fashioned from cloth, featuring a prominently sized brim in the foreground.

 Bucket

-A casual headwear piece that features a wide brim that slopes downwards, resembling an inverted bucket.
-It is a versatile accessory worn by both genders and is good for all seasons using different types of material.
+A casual headwear piece that features a wide brim that slopes downwards.
+It is a versatile accessory worn by both genders and is good for all seasons.

 Brim Hat

-A hat with a wide brim and high crown, it is commonly used to shield the face, neck, and some sections of the shoulders from direct sun exposure and harmful UV rays.
+A hat with a wide brim and high crown, it is commonly used to shield the face and neck from direct sun exposure.

 Cowboy Hat

-A hat with a tall crown and wide brim made of either felt or leather.
+A hat with a tall crown and wide brim.
 Crafted to be the ideal headgear for use in ranching settings, this hat has been widely utilized across western territories.

 Fedora

-A type of hat characterized by a malleable brim and a concave apex.
-Fedoras can be designed with teardrop, diamond or center dent crowns while possessing flexible pinching placements.
+A type of hat with by a malleable brim and a concave apex.
+Fedoras can be designed with teardrop, diamond or center dent crowns.

 Beanie

-A snug-fitting knitted headwear that typically features a circular crown and a flat, foldable brim.
-It often covers the ears and can be knitted or woven with or without a cuff.
-This versatile accessory is also known as a skull cap, skullie, ski hat, wooly hat, knit cap, or stocking cap.
+A snug-fitting knitted hat that typically features a circular crown and a flat, foldable brim.
+This versatile accessory is also known as a skull cap, wooly hat, knit cap, or stocking cap.